sakai-mirror/assignment2/docs/tii-estimate.rst

    Note that there appear to be some potential deficiences in the TII API noted below that we need check on.

 #.
+Testing: Stub up Asnn2 Integration Test Area.
+   This includes adding an example integration test and the Spring/Maven configuration for it, so we can test the items below.
+   This will use the TestRunner and some scripts.
+   Estimate: 4 hours

+#.
 Model: Add the necessary extra tables and columns for storing the TII integration
    data.
 For this bit of the project we've thought about 2 different routes.